favstats/myblogdown/content/post/hoax_papers.md

 tidytemplate::ggsave_it(gender_studies_boxplots, width = 10, height = 6)
 ```

 Some interesting patterns are revealed here.
-Seems like journals that
-rejected papers were *somewhat better ranked* than those that accepted
-hoax papers (more evident with the Journal h-index).
-It’s also worth
-noting, that the majority of the other journals in the field of
-Gender/Cultural Studies do rank considerably lower than those that
-Pluckrose et al. managed to get their papers published in.
+Seems like journals that rejected papers were *somewhat better ranked* than those that accepted hoax papers (more evident with the Journal h-index).
+It's also worth noting, that the majority of the other journals in the field of Gender/Cultural Studies do rank considerably lower than those that Pluckrose et al. managed to get their papers published in.
+In fact, most of the journals they were accepted or published in are in the top quartile of the field.
+However, it should be noted that the majority of ranked journals in gender/cultural studies is indeed very poorly ranked to begin with.

 ## So what are some conclusions to draw from this?